ClueLang/Clue/README.md

 # Clue
 Clue is programming language that compiles into Lua code that has a syntax similar to languages like C or Rust.

-Clue's syntax tries to be very open and not force any style (with few exceptions).
+Clue tries to have a mostly open syntax and does not force any coding style.

-For debugging logic errors (for example `1 + nil`) Clue makes sure the output Lua code's lines are the same as the Clue code's lines everwhere an error could appear, that way you should never have to check the output Lua code (which isn't made to be readable).
+Clue also adds many optional features to help make code smaller and implementing hard things easier and/or with a better syntax

-Note that Clue is still in early Alpha and lacks many features, these features will have a "(WIP)" after their name to warn that the feature is not yet available or it's not fully implemented
+(Note that Clue is still in beta and lacks some important (and not important) features)

 ## How to install and use
 1. Download the latest release and save it somewhere